 Readmission to the Program

 A student returning from an approved leave of absence is generally not required to reapply for admission.

-A student who is dismissed from the MSPA program due to academic probation or failure of one MSPA didactic course may apply for readmission to the program.
+A student dismissed from the MSPA program due to academic probation or failure of one MSPA didactic course may apply for readmission to the program.

 Applying for readmission does not guarantee that a student will be re-admitted.
-In order to apply for readmission consideration, a student must reapply to the MSPA program through CASPA.
-The student must also submit a letter to the MSPA program director that includes a self-assessment of why he/she did not successfully complete the course(s), a description of how he/she has or will prepare for re-entering the program including remediation, and why student believes he/she will be successful when completing the course(s) for a second time.
-The MSPA Student Promotions Committee is responsible for making the decision regarding student readmission to the program.
+To apply for readmission consideration, a student must reapply to the MSPA program through CASPA.
+The student must also submit a letter to the MSPA program director that includes a self-assessment of why he/she did not successfully complete the course(s), a description of how he/she has or will prepare for re-entering the program, including remediation, and why the student believes he/she will be successful when completing the course(s) for a second time.
+The MSPA Student Promotions Committee is responsible for advising the Admissions Committee when students are eligible for readmission to the program.

 Back to Top